ballerina-platform/openapi-connectors/openapi/leanix.integrationapi/Package.md

 |       Swan Lake Alpha 5      |                 V1               |

 ### Package Overview
-The `leanix.integrationapi` is a [Ballerina](https://ballerina.io/) connector for LeanIX Integration API.
+The `ballerinax/leanix.integrationapi` is a [Ballerina](https://ballerina.io/) connector for LeanIX Integration API.
 ### Report Issues
 To report bugs, request new features, start new discussions, view project boards, etc., go to the [Ballerina connector repository](link)
 ### Useful Links